-Note: At the end of this post, you can download a nifty single-page PDF version of the checklist!
-It distills all the important bits into an attractive list of bite-size bullet points.
-You can also watch our in-depth video here.
+Note: Looking for an actionable Local SEO Checklist for 2018?
+At the end of this post, you can download a PDF that distills all the important points into checklist items.
+You can also watch our in-depth video below.

 “I know I need to work on SEO for my business’s website, but there’s so much to do and learn and I don’t know where to start.”

 If that’s something you’ve said (or found yourself thinking), then this blog post is for you!

 We want to de-mystify this arcane art of search engine optimization.
 We’re doing that by giving you a checklist-style guide to the main things you should be concerned about when it comes to SEO for your local business.